yuckyman/embeddage/README.md

 # embeddage

-a word-guessing game with 3d visualization. guess the secret word — each guess shows how semantically close you are based on GloVe embeddings.
+a word-guessing game with 3d visualization. guess the secret word — each guess shows how semantically close you are based on GloVe embeddings. visit [here](https://embeddage.spillyourguts.online)

 ## quick start